MARlab-opbg/DORIS/README.md

 ----
 ## Acknowledgments
-Mufy (http://www.mufy.it/it/) and Promax (http://www.promax.it/home) provided the technical support in realizing the mechanical structure and for the IT development of the platform control.
-And GPEM (https://www.gpem.net) helped us  in the integration of the instrumented pole with the motion capture system.
-Inglobe Technologies (https://www.inglobetechnologies.com) developed the virtual reality that was integrated with the DORIS system.
+- [Mufy](http://www.mufy.it/it/) provided the technical support in realizing the mechanical structure.
+- [Promax](http://www.promax.it/home) provided the technical support for the IT development of the platform control.
+- [GPEM](https://www.gpem.net) helped us in the integration of the instrumented pole with the motion capture system.
+- [Inglobe Technologies](https://www.inglobetechnologies.com) developed the virtual reality and helped us in the multi-system and control integration under ROS.